Elections in Hungary

 No hay anuncios

-As he already insisted during the election campaign, he assured that Tisza will use the supermajority in Parliament to modify the Constitution and restore the government's control mechanisms.
-In addition, he promised to establish a two-term limit for the position of Prime Minister in Hungary.
-For this reason, he guaranteed that Viktor Orbán, who has served 20 years as prime minister —the last sixteen and four more between 1998 and 2002—, will not hold the office again.
+As he already insisted during the election campaign, he has assured that Tisza will use the supermajority in Parliament to modify the Constitution and re-establish the government's control mechanisms.
+Furthermore, he has promised to establish a two-term limit for the position of Prime Minister in Hungary.
+For this reason, he has guaranteed that Viktor Orbán, who has served 20 years as Prime Minister — the last sixteen and four more between 1998 and 2002 — will not occupy the position again.

-When asked if he believes that the current prime minister should be tried and imprisoned for the corruption of his governments, he replied that "it is not the task of the prime minister or the leader of a party to assess whether he should go to prison or not."
+When asked if he believes that the current Prime Minister should be tried and imprisoned for the corruption of his governments, he replied that "it is not the task of the Prime Minister or the leader of a party to assess whether someone has to go to jail or not."

 Cargando